ngisedsysle/A-Eye/A-Eye_FPGA/README.md

 ## Troubleshooting
 Vivado simulator is uncompatible with float32, even if float32 are part of IEEE and support in VHDL2008.
 To simulate, I choose to use questa, which has a version free of charge (starter edition).
 To do this, you will have to generate a free license of Intel license webpage.
-To view all signals in questa sim, you have to disable optimisation when launching in command line : vsim work.tb_XXXX.
+To view all signals in questa sim, you have to disable optimisation when launching in command line : vsim -voptargs=+acc work.tb_XXXX.